zuesxseel/solo-panda-nasa/readme.md

 Please feel free to submit issues and pull requests.

+## 🙏 Credits
+This project is based on the original **3D Solar System in THREE.js** by [Karol Fryc](https://w21030911.nuwebspace.co.uk/graphics/assessment/), available under the MIT License.
+The original project provided the foundation for the 3D rendering functionality.
 ## 📄 License

 This project is licensed under the [MIT License](./LICENSE).